SickChill/SickChill.Wiki/Translations.md

 ## Using PoEdit

 First Download [PoEdit](https://poedit.net/) Then download the latest [Develop branch](https://github.com/SickRage/SickRage/archive/develop.zip) of sickrage and locate the SickRage/locale/sickrage.pot file.
-If there isn't a *.po file for your language jet, than open the sickrage.pot file with PoEdit and it will generate one in your language.
+If there isn't a `po` file for your language jet, than open the sickrage.pot file with PoEdit and it will generate one in your language.
 Now you can start translating the text to your language.
-If there is already a *.po file for your language, than open the PO file with PoEdit and you can continue translating.
+If there is already a `po` file for your language, than open the `PO` file with PoEdit and you can continue translating.
 However first go to `catalog` and `update from POT file`.
-This ensures that all the latest entries in the POT file are added to your PO file.
+This ensures that all the latest entries in the `POT` file are added to your `PO` file.
-Once you are done save the progress and PoEdit will create/update the PO file and create a*.MO file.
-This MO file is the actual translated file that Sickrage uses.
+Once you are done save the progress and PoEdit will create/update the PO file and create a `MO` file.
+This `MO` file is the actual translated file that Sickrage uses.

 ![poedit](https://cloud.githubusercontent.com/assets/7928052/14350678/1546dce0-fccb-11e5-8067-78d9bc7fd215.png)
 ![pot update](https://cloud.githubusercontent.com/assets/7928052/14350679/1549b5f0-fccb-11e5-90b0-887d1a739585.png)